Explore our Groups

 A belief in “the inherent worth and dignity of every person” is core to Unitarian Universalism: every person, no exceptions.
 As religious people, our Principles call us to acknowledge the immigrant experience and to affirm and promote the flourishing of the human family.

-We seek to be a force for healing in the world by engaging with other members of the faith community for a multi-faith exploration of our spiritual and moral response to climate change and the degradation of our Earth.
-We will join forces with them to work for Earth Justice, consistent with our 7th principle affirming the interdependent web of which we are a part.
+We seek to be a force for healing in the world by engaging with the Sacramento Inter-faith community to be a powerful voice for advocacy and responsible stewardship of our Earth and to support the building of healthy communities for all people.
+Our actions for Earth Justice are consistent with the UU 7th principle which affirms the interdependent web of which we are a part.

 We raise awareness of the global and growing refugee crisis and of the needs of newly resettled refugee families in our Sacramento area.
 With open hearts, UUSS volunteers welcome and support refugee families, providing friendship and assistance toward empowerment and self-sufficiency.
 The team provides and promotes volunteer opportunities to UUSS members, families and friends.
 We solicit donations of money, goods and services of direct aid for refugee families and to fund our events and work at UUSS.
 The team coordinates our volunteer efforts with programs of the local office of the International Rescue Committee.

 We are a food gathering service at UUSS.
 Teams take turns picking up food and other items donated by our members and friends in the red cart that you’ll find near the Welcome Hall on Sunday mornings.
 Team members deliver the donations to food bank distribution points around the area.